rsuite/rsuite.github.io/src/guide/introduction/en/index.md

 Make sure you've read the [guidelines][contributing] before you start contributing.

 Editor preferences are available in the [.prettierrc][prettierrc] for easy use in common code editors.
 Read more and download plugins at https://prettier.io/.

+### Development plan

+You can learn about our development plan through [Trello](https://trello.com/b/nsaUoK7S/rsuite) and hope that you can get involved.

 ## Supporting RSUITE